Huainan Anhui, China Travel Guide

 Book your international flights to China, typically arriving at Hefei Xinqiao International Airport (HFE).

-Book domestic flights to Hefei (if flying into a different Chinese hub) and high-speed train tickets from Hefei to Huainan.
+Book domestic flights to Hefei (when flying into a different Chinese hub) and high-bullet train tickets from Hefei to Huainan.

 Secure your accommodation in Huainan well in advance.